 Feeling chuffed, we returned to the Zhiwa Ling Hotel in Paro, only 5 minutes or so from the trailhead.

 Zhiwa Ling Hotel in Paro is one of the Best Hotels in Bhutan

 The Zhiwa Ling Hotel is surely one of the best hotels in Bhutan and was without doubt our favorite of the trip.

 The Zhiwa Ling Hotel is the only locally owned, 5-star hotel in Bhutan.
 For sure, there are other 5-star hotels in Bhutan but overseas corporations own those.

 The stone and wooden architecture is outstanding.
-But don’t just take my word for it, National Geographic Magazine agrees.
+But don’t just take my word for it, Traveler Magazine agrees.

 There is typical Bhutanese, hand-carved and painted wood throughout the inside and outside of the Zhiwa Ling Hotel.
 Consequently, it is a spectacular example of modern, Bhutanese architecture.